-So what's the problem?
+So, what's the problem?
 The solution is simple enough, right?
 Sarah will need to file taxes in the state in which she lives and works: Colorado.
-Of the 41 states that tax personal income, 36 of those states have a physical presence rule, and Colorado is one of them.
+Most states have a physical presence rule, and Colorado is one of them.
 In short, this means Sarah's wages will be taxed where the work is done.

-If Sarah lived in one of the five states that does not follow the physical presence rule, she'd have different rules to follow.
+If Sarah lived in one of the five states that does not follow the physical presence rule (Alaska, Oregon, Montana, New Hampshire and Delaware), she'd have different rules to follow.
 The wages she earned would be taxable in the state where she lives and the state where her employer is located.

 There are a couple of exemptions, including an exemption for work that could only be performed out of state.
-An employee who works in sales and covers an out-of-state sales territory is a good example of this exemption.
-However, because Sarah works in data entry, she telecommutes for convenience, not necessity.
-She'll pay taxes in both states [source: Kreisman].
+An employee who works in sales and covers an out-of-state sales territory is a good example of this exemption [sources: Schapiro, Avalara].

 Telecommuting from another state may not pose a problem for you, but it could for your employer.
 When a telecommuter works for an employer in another state, the employer establishes nexus, or a business presence, in the telecommuter's state.
 And this can have tax consequences.
-The employer may need to file a corporate income tax return in the state in which their employee is working [source: Kreisman].
+The employer may need to file a corporate income tax return in the state in which their employee is working.

 In general, these corporate tax implications have little to do with your personal income tax.
 Although you could get some blowback from an employer who is reticent to spread its corporate reach to another state for just one employee, there's not much to worry about from an individual standpoint, aside from being phased out.
 The truth is, the location of your employer's corporate offices has nothing to do with your tax responsibility.
 You'll pay taxes in the state or states where you work, as long as they tax personal income.

-If, however, your employer mistakenly withholds tax in the state in which it is headquartered, you'll want to voluntarily file a return in that state.
+Again, your employer mistakenly withholds tax in the state in which it is headquartered, you'll have to voluntarily file a return in that state.
 That way, you can get any refund you are due [source: Moreno].

 Many Americans don't think about their tax bills until the new year.
 But there are things you need to do before Dec.
 31 if you want to pay less later.